 Victoria Park is open 24 hours, seven days a week.
 The park has a lake which is home to water birds such as swans, geese, ducks, herons and migrant waders.
 There are two walking trails around the lake.

-Fawlty Towers at Belfast Castle
+Belfast Castle 10

-Belfast Castle Estate
+Belfast Castle Estate and Cave Hill Country Park

 Beyond Belfast